COVID desk: Information for visitors to The Netherlands

 Accommodations, cafés and restaurants, and shops

-- Restaurants and cafés are closed between midnight and 6 AM.
-Nightclubs and discos will remain closed altogether.
+- Restaurants, cafés, bars and nightclubs are closed between midnight and 6 am

 - All shops are open during regular opening hours.